karlkedrovsky/kedrovsky-hugo/content/resume.md

   responses, developing case studies, working directly with a client's IT and marketing departments, writing technology proposals, and participating in new business pitches and presentations.
+* Define and review application and system architecture for internal and client implementations.
+* Lead and participate in the implementation of websites and API platforms using technologies such as Drupal, WordPress, PHP/Laravel, and Java/Spring.

 #### Contract Programmer - VMLY&R (RiverPoint)
 *August 2003 - August 2004*